mavoweb/inspector/README.md

 Chrome extension to inspect details about Mavo elements.

-This is a work in process.
+This is a work in progress.
 To install:

 - Clone this repo.
 - Go to `chrome://extensions`